Introducing the Next Generation of BSCS Instructional Materials

 Audrey Mohan, a BSCS Senior Research Scientist who led the OpenSciEd materials development team, shared, “Our vision was to create accessible, engaging, and coherent units for students and their teachers.
 Throughout the development, we took time to survey hundreds of field-test teachers and students to help design and revise these units.
 By bringing all of these voices and experiences to the table, we were able to accomplish this ambitious goal of designing a high-quality, three-year program, free to anyone.”

-OpenSciEd Middle School program now provides 18 middle school science units that have been recognized through peer review as “high quality NGSS design” units.
+OpenSciEd Middle School now provides 18 middle school units that have been recognized through peer review as “high quality NGSS design” units.
 These materials are completely free to educators and schools around the world.